WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

-Finally, we resolved this conflicts.
+Finally, we resolved this conflict.

 > Item 7: A template implementation should be included in the macro's
 > documentation.

-However, it is not enough to have the item 5 alone.
+However, it is not enough to have item 5 alone.
 The programmers still
 could be confused about how to manually "expand" the macro by itself.
 To
 address this, the macro authors should include a template implementation
-of the macro in the its documentation.
+of the macro in its documentation.
 This provides programmers with the
 guidance they need to proceed.

 ### Why I Didn't Recommend Using makeUniqueName(_:)

 From the session at WWDC 2203, we learned that there is a way to get rid
-of name colision: use `MacroExpansionContext.makeUniqueName(_:)`.
-However,
+of name collision: use `MacroExpansionContext.makeUniqueName(_:)`.
-the name generated by this API is unreadable by human.
-Here is an example:
+However, the name generated by this API is unreadable by humans.
+Here is
+an example:

 TODO: A screenshot shows `makeUniqueName` generated unreadable names